applethepeanut/ph-library/README.md

 ## Implementation

-My initial setup attempts failed, so I followed [create-a-project](https://kotlinlang.org/docs/jvm-get-started.html#create-a-project)
+My initial setup attempts failed, so I followed [create-a-project](https://kotlinlang.org/docs/jvm-get-started.html#create-a-project), which produced a flat project structure without `src` and `test`.
+Hacking achieved the standard project structure that I would have expected.

 ## Instructions